LukasSiedentop/masterthesis/README.md

 ### Connected Neighbours
 Given a (skeleton) BitType Image and a Labeling labeling the intersections, this node evaluates the connected neighbours of each intersection.
 An intersection is neighbouring another if it's "connected" via a white pixel trail.
 It prints the positions of the Nodes and Neighbours on the Console.
 BufferedTable support to the ImageJ wrapper will (maybe) be implemented end 2015.

+### Shift/Align/Translate/Shear
+Shears an image.
+Each pixel is shifted in a given direction with a distance depending on the position in a chosen dimension and a given factor.

 ## Shapes
 Little python script that generates `.gwl` files containing coordinates representing a structure (e.g. a woodpile, trampoline, ...) which can be fed to the NanoScribe unit.